vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 - **Pause**
 - **Breathe**
 - **Look at screen**
-- I'm glad to have discovered that my wife likes this as well.
+- I'm glad to have found that my wife likes this as well.
+- **Pause**
 - I recently gifted her a fancy colourful mechanical keyboard to see if I can nudge her in this direction.
   - You know just a random gift, not on any special occasions.